-King for the Day is an exhilarating full day rafting journey through the lush wilderness of the West Coast's temperate rainforest.
+King for the Day is a full day rafting journey through the lush wilderness of the West Coast's temperate rainforest.
 This 20 km journey down the King River is Tasmania's only regular one day wilderness rafting trip and a highlight of any visit to Tasmania's West Coast.
 This trip has it all, from the exhilaration of the swiftly flowing gorge and the adventure of the famous Sailor Jack Rapid portage, to the serenity and stories of the river's tree-lined lower reaches.

 From Queenstown, our experienced guides will drive you to Newall Creek on the King River, where your rafting experience begins.
 The journey down the river will take about six hours.
 We will paddle past thousands of Huon Pine trees, see the Garfield River, traverse the Sailor Jack rapid, spot the Abt Railway, discover West Coast mining history and more.
 Wildlife in the thick West Coast bush can be hard to see but you may catch a glimpse of a timid platypus or a subtle movement signalling a passing wallaby.

 The small birds of the forest are about and as you near the sea the White-bellied Sea Eagle may be soaring overhead.
 Evidence of past mining and man’s industrialisation will be everywhere, slowly rusting back into the bush as nature reclaims its own.
 Our skilled guides will tell of both the natural and human history of the area and ensure that you have a safe and enjoyable day.